 Partners: Slipstream, Latin United Community Housing Association

-This pilot studies the energy savings and non-energy benefits of the Passive House standard in affordable, new construction multifamily buildings.
+This project studied the energy savings and non-energy benefits of the Passive House standard in affordable new construction multi-family buildings.

-Slipstream will help ComEd® study the energy savings and non-energy benefits of the Passive House building standard for a multifamily building constructed and owned by Chicago-based affordable housing developer LUCHA (Latin United Community Housing Association).
+This project examined the energy savings and non-energy benefits of the Passive House building standard for a multi-family building constructed and owned by Chicago-based affordable housing developer LUCHA (Latin United Community Housing Association).
 The building is one of the six buildings in LUCHA’s Tierra Linda housing development located in Chicago’s Humboldt Park neighborhood.
-The building is constructed according to the Passive House building standard, which provides unique design and construction requirements with the goal of low energy consumption, such as:
+The building was constructed and certified according to the Passive House Institute’s PHIUS+ building standard, which provides unique design and construction requirements with the goal of low energy consumption, including: